decentralized-hse/practice/rdx/con/README.md

   - `.con/db` contains the database, including all the accepted blocks,
   - `.con/mempool/blockhash` contains proposed transactions for a block,

-In the database, the `cc-1` object is an RDX E element containing a map of user ids to coin balances.
+In the database, the `cc-1` object is an RDX E element mapping user ids to coin balances.
 The `cc-2` object is the nonce as used in blocks for PoW.
 The `cc-3` object is an RDX E element mapping user ids to their public keys.
 Each new block only contains the updated balances.